canalplus/rx-player/doc/api/index.md

 This only affects adaptive strategies (you can bypass this limit by calling ``setAudioBitrate``).

+### <a name="meth-setWantedBufferAhead"></a>setWantedBufferAhead

+_arguments_: ``Number``

+Set the buffering goal, as a duration ahead of the current position, in seconds.
+Once this size of buffer reached, the player won't try to download new video segments anymore.

+### <a name="meth-getWantedBufferAhead"></a>getWantedBufferAhead

+_return value_: ``Number``
+_defaults_: ``30``

+Returns the buffering goal, as a duration ahead of the current position, in seconds.

+### <a name="meth-setMaxBufferBehind"></a>setMaxBufferBehind

+_arguments_: ``Number``

+Set the maximum kept past buffer, in seconds.
+Everything before that limit (``currentPosition - maxBufferBehind``) will be automatically garbage collected.

+This feature is not necessary as the browser is already supposed to deallocate memory from old segments if/when the memory is scarce.

+However on some custom targets, or just to better control the memory imprint of the player, you might want to set this limit.
+You can set it to ``Infinity`` to remove any limit and just let the browser do this job.

+### <a name="meth-getMaxBufferBehind"></a>getMaxBufferBehind

+_return value_: ``Number``
+_defaults_: ``Infinity``

+Returns the maximum kept past buffer, in seconds.

+### <a name="meth-setMaxBufferAhead"></a>setMaxBufferAhead

+_arguments_: ``Number``

+Set the maximum kept buffer ahead of the current position, in seconds.
+Everything superior to that limit (``currentPosition + maxBufferAhead``) will be automatically garbage collected.
+This feature is not necessary as the browser is already supposed to deallocate memory from old segments if/when the memory is scarce.

+However on some custom targets, or just to better control the memory imprint of the player, you might want to set this limit.
+You can set it to ``Infinity`` to remove any limit and just let the browser do this job.

+The minimum value between this one and the one returned by ``getWantedBufferAhead`` will be considered when downloading new segments.

+:warning: Bear in mind that a too-low configuration there (e.g. inferior to ``10``) might prevent the browser to play the content at all.

+### <a name="meth-getMaxBufferAhead"></a>getMaxBufferAhead

+_return value_: ``Number``
+_defaults_: ``Infinity``

+Returns the maximum kept buffer ahead of the current position, in seconds.

 ### <a name="meth-getVideoBufferSize"></a>getVideoBufferSize

+:warning: This call is deprecated.
+Use [_getWantedBufferAhead_](#meth-getWantedBufferAhead) instead.

 _return value_: ``Number``
 _defaults_: ``30``